RupeshKashyap/HCL-Assigment/sftpDemo/README.md

 4. download filizila client and login  with same added user User Credential : port : 127.0.0.1, Username: test_user, password: test, port:22

+5. download from remote server and save into the database

+6. if in download path is empty (1st time ) all file we download and store in the database.

+7. after every 15 min ,new added file in srver will download if that file is not exist in local download file

+8. and read all file from the local download diretory and store in the database